Osaka in 1 Day

 How to get to Osaka

 Osaka can be reached from Kyoto by Bullet Train in as little as 13 minutes.
 Trains run every 10 minutes or so and cost around Y3080.
-However, the Bullet Train takes you to Shin-Osaka Station, which is on the outskirts.
-To reach the centre of the city, you then need to change to another train to reach Osaka Station.
+However, the Bullet Train takes you to Shin-Osaka Station, which is on the outskirts of the city.
+To reach downtown Osaka, you then need to change to another train to reach Osaka Station.

 Alternatively, you can take the slower (Special Rapid) train, which goes direct to the more central Osaka Station.
 The Thunderbird takes 26 minutes to reach Osaka Station and costs Y1870.
 And it has a great name!